Igor Rubinshteyn, MD

 Your tendons are fibrous bands of connective tissues that link your muscles to bones.
 If, however, you make a sudden move in the wrong direction, you might need tendon treatment from Igor Rubinshteyn, MD.
-As a board-certified orthopaedic surgeon, Dr. Rubinshteyn stays up-to-date in the latest tendon injury treatments and solutions, so you can expect fast, effective relief.
-See how Dr. Rubinshteyn can help you by booking an evaluation at his practice in Brooklyn, New York.
+Board-certified orthopaedic surgeon, Dr. Rubinshteyn and Alexander Gimpelevich, DO, stay up-to-date in the latest tendon injury treatments and solutions, so you can expect fast, effective relief.
+See how the team can help you by booking an evaluation at his practice in Brooklyn and Rego Park, New York.
 Schedule online or over the phone.

 Your tendon can become inflamed, a condition known as tendinitis, or it can have tiny tears, which is called tendinosis.
 Most tendon injuries occur around joints, and you can easily injure tendons by: